 Children can show envious or jealous behavior at a very young age.
 It’s not unbelievable to think that a dog could do the same.
 They have, in fact, lived with us for thousands of years.
 Dogs learn our language and understand our emotions very well.
 Any time I become upset, Abbey, will do whatever she can to get my attention and make it better.
 She will get in my face, lick me and lay on top of me as a means to get me “back to normal”.
 On more than one occasion she has acted this way even though I had not looked at her, or spoken a word.
 How did she know something upsetting had happened?
 She just knew.

 If you live with dogs you probably have your own unique experiences as well.
-Dogs are not dumb most of the time.
+Dogs understand things in their own way.
 Sometimes their animal instincts can get the better of them.
 They live with us, they learn from us, and I have to believe they evolve with us.
 If someone points a finger at a dog and laughs, will that dog turn away in humiliation?
 I think not.
-Can it learn humiliation from us?
-I bet it can!
+Can a dog learn humiliation from us?
+I bet they can!

 When we walk, Abbey, around the neighborhood we often make silly jokes about the experience.
 I’ve read some interesting things about the way dogs do their business around town.
 One expert likened it to sending email.
 Dogs find a spot to sniff (receive mail) and then do their own business (leave mail) nearby.

 Do I buy the idea that it works that way?
 Not really.
 Is it fun to talk about it as if it does?
 Sure!
 One day we walked by the boxers yard, Abbey, did her thing in the grass as the boxers barked from inside the house, and then she stuck her tongue out and kept on moving.
 I provided the voice over for Abbey, “Hey guys left you some fan mail, hope you enjoyed watching.
 Ha, Ha”!